prashanthcharla/password-generator/README.md

 ## Contributing

 Contributions to the Password Generator project are welcome!
-If you have any ideas, suggestions, or bug reports, please [open an issue](https://github.com/your-github-username/password-generator/issues) on GitHub.
+If you have any ideas, suggestions, or bug reports, please [open an issue](https://github.com/prashathcharla/password-generator/issues) on GitHub.
 You can also submit pull requests to propose changes or improvements.

 ## Acknowledgments

 - The Password Generator project was inspired by the need for stronger and more secure passwords in today's digital age.

 - Thanks to the contributors and developers who have helped improve and enhance this project.

----

-Feel free to customize this description according to your project's specific details and make sure to replace "your-github-username" with your actual GitHub username.